-□In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). □In other cases, we have decided not to include a particular drug on the Drug List.
+In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). r □ In other cases, we have decided not to include a particular drug on the Drug List.
 In some cases, you may be able to obtain a drug that is not on the drug list.
-For more information, please see Chapter 9. □ Maryland Department of Health, HealthChoice (Medicaid)-covered drugs may not be included on this plan's Drug list.
-If this plan does not cover a specific drug, please check your Maryland
+For more information, please see Chapter 9. □ New York State Department of Health (Medicaid)-covered drugs may not be included on this plan's Drug list.
+If this plan does not cover a specific drug, please check your New York States Department of Health (Medicaid) Drug list to see if the drug is covered.